TheSantacloud/blog/content/posts/Creating My Blog - A Developer's Tale of Over-Engineering (Using Obsidian, Hugo and GitHub Pages).md

 +++
 ```

-Looks awful similar to the Obsidian format, isn't it?
+Looks awful similar to the Obsidian format for metadata, isn't it?
 ```yaml
 ---
 date: <date>